Augustine-Geeft/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond
 Script that sets all the permission to only other users (owner and group gets no permission) of the file.

+9-John_Doe
+Script that sets the permission of the file to -rwxr-x-wx.